lboix/source-controller/docs/spec/v1beta2/helmcharts.md

 you can enable the verification by omitting the `.verify.secretRef` field.

-To verify that the subject and the OIDC issuer present in the Fulcio certificate you can specify `.spec.verify.cosignIdentityMatch`.
+To verify that the subject and the OIDC issuer present in the Fulcio certificate you can specify `.spec.verify.matchOIDCIdentity`.
 It provides two fields:

-- `.issuerRegExp`, to sepcify a regexp that matches against the OIDC issuer.
+- `.issuer`, to sepcify a regexp that matches against the OIDC issuer.
-- `.subjectRegExp`, to specify a regexp that matches against the identity in the certificate.
+- `.subject`, to specify a regexp that matches against the identity in the certificate.
 Both values should follow the [Go regular expression syntax](https://golang.org/s/re2syntax).